markusvoelter/ProgrammingBasics/doc/chapter04_functions/index.md

 ![](WhereAreWe/ComplexExample.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A16d89834-7a42-43f5-ba48-4acec0e1fb39%28chapter04_functions%29%2F6455317040168536890)

-The only new language construct introduced in this example is the `precision` expression.
+The only new language construct introduced in this example is the `precision` expression used at the end of the `bodyMassIndex` function.
 It can be used to change the number of decimal digits on `number` values.
 Remember that a division always returns results in a `number` with infinite decimal digits.
 Here we `truncate` it to two.
 Instead of truncating, `round up` and